paulohy/ncei-global-marine-data-ingest/pipelines/mbari_wec/README.md

 The mbari_wec ingestion pipeline was created from a cookiecutter template.
 This README file contains instructions for running and testing your pipeline.

+Sample data for running this pipeline can be obtained [here](https://mhkdr.openei.org/submissions/381)

 ## Prerequisites

 * Ensure that your development environment has been set up according to